 This guide breaks the process into three practical phases: Reconnect, Rebuild, and Reinforce.

-Understanding the Impact of GLP-1 Medications
+Understanding the impact of GLP-1 medications

 GLP-1s work by slowing gastric emptying and signaling fullness to your brain, which can make food less tempting and reduce appetite.
 While this helps with weight loss, it can also temporarily dull your natural hunger cues.